uditgaurav/fine-tune/README.md

 __Prepare your data:__ Fine-tuning requires a labeled dataset for your specific task.
 You need to preprocess your data and format it according to the input requirements of the pre-trained language model you want to fine-tune.

-__Fine-tune the model:__ Use the provided scripts to fine-tune the pre-trained language model on your data.
+__Fine-tune the model:__ Use the provided scripts [fine_tune.py](./scripts/fine_tune.py) to fine-tune the pre-trained language model on your data.
 The scripts include options for hyperparameter tuning, model architecture selection, and other customization options.

 __Evaluate the fine-tuned model:__ Once the fine-tuning is complete, you can evaluate the performance of the fine-tuned model on your evaluation dataset using the provided evaluation scripts.
 You can compare the results with the pre-trained model to assess the improvement in performance.

-__Deploy the fine-tuned model:__ After fine-tuning and evaluating the model, you can deploy it in your production environment for inference or use it for other NLP tasks as per your requirements.

-For detailed instructions and examples, please refer to the documentation provided in the repository.

 ### Contributing